The Familial Breast Cancer Research Unit, led by Tier 1 Canada Research Chair Dr. Steven Narod, is a world leader in the study of inherited cancers.

 Dr. Steven Narod leads international collaborations with researchers studying the prevalence and impact of BRCA1 and BRCA2 mutations.
 The incidence of these genes varies in many diverse populations around the world.
 Dr. Narod currently leads new research projects in Mexico, Colombia, Venezuela, Vietnam, Uruguay, Greece, Pakistan, Peru, and Costa Rica, focusing on both genetic and environment factors that contribute to higher than normal incidences of cancer in these specific populations.
 Since no genetic testing or genetic counselling is currently offered in these countries, these collaborations will ultimately help build research skills and the capacity to study cancer genetics.

 If you are interested in the Jewish Women's Study please click here, as there is only one phone number dedicated to this study.

-If you are interested in other studies, please visit the specific study pages (Investigating Physical Activity as a Prevention Method for Familial Breast Cancer, Risk Factor Analysis of Hereditary Breast and Ovarian Cancer; Risk Factor Analysis for Familial Breast Cancer) for specific contact information.
+If you are interested in other studies, please visit the specific study pages (Risk Factor Analysis of Hereditary Breast and Ovarian Cancer; Risk Factor Analysis for Familial Breast Cancer) for specific contact information.

 For more information about our unit, or if you need assistance, please contact the Familial Breast Cancer Research Unit.